Marvenlee/cheviot/readme.md

   * Finish of file system syscalls.
   * File creation and write handling, lazy flushing of cache.
   * SD Card driver with write support and determination of media size.
+  * Fix virtualfree and freeing of pages
-  * Ext File System support (avoids limits of the FAT FS).
+  * Ext File System support, cleanup FAT FS.
   * Signal handling (API exists but handlers are not called)
   * Stride scheduler fixes.
   * Permission checks.